Amber1234568/Mechanisms-of-Action-MoA-Prediction-Tutorial/README.md

 ---

 ## **Aim**
-The goal of this project is to **develop machine learning models** capable of accurately predicting the **mechanism of action (MoA) of compounds** based on their biological response data.
+The goal of this project is to **develop deep learning models** capable of accurately predicting the **mechanism of action (MoA) of compounds** based on their biological response data.
 This will help identify drug targets, accelerate drug discovery, and improve precision medicine approaches.

 ---